hjqqq/Mesh3DS/README.md

 Mesh3DS
 =======

-Mesh3DS by Pete Pinter (pinter@p-squared.com) is an OS X Framework to parse 3D Studio MAX (.3DS) meshes.
+Mesh3DS by Pete Pinter (http://p-squared.com) is an OS X Framework to parse 3D Studio MAX .3DS mesh files.

 This source code is Free Software and further placed in the public domain under a CC0 no copyright declaration.